April 20, 2026

-Top 6 Interior Design Trends 2026
+Top 6 Interior Design Trends of 2026

-1) Curves, Limewash and Plasterwork – Soft Forms with Character
+1. Curves, Limewash, and Plasterwork – Soft Forms with Character

 Highlights of this design upgrade include: